Can I expect to get crew for all aspects of production?

 Can I film in the summer?

-Yes you can, but there are rules that you need to stick to to ensure that crew remain safe in the high temperatures.
+Yes, you can, but there are rules that you need to stick to in order to ensure that crew remain safe in the high temperatures.
 Try to schedule days that are mostly inside with a few bits outside in the early morning and late evening.